apollographql/apollo-client/react-docs/source/subscriptions.md

 <h2 id="authentication">Authentication over WebSocket</h2>

-The `SubscriptionClient` constructor also accepts a `connectionParams` field, which is a custom object that is passed to your server, and lets the server validate the connection before setting up any subscriptions.
+In many cases it is necessary to authenticate clients before allowing them to receive subscription results.
+To do this, the `SubscriptionClient` constructor accepts a `connectionParams` field, which passes a custom object that the server can use to validate the connection before setting up any subscriptions.

 ```js
 import {SubscriptionClient} from 'subscriptions-transport-ws';